tytydraco/yessleep/out/The_Crystal_Lake_Cabin_Part_1.md

 I got to work and an hour later the boards were removed.
 The room was blanketed in a thick layer of dust.
 There were no windows but there was another door on the outer wall.
 I didn’t notice a door from the outside but after examining it, I found that the door was completely covered by bushes on the other side.
 I wish I could say there was some kind of treasure but there were only gardening tools, shovels, and some old books.
 One book in particular caught my eye.

 It was an old journal written by a woman who lived here in 1922.
 I wasn’t much into snooping but it’s hard to resist reading someone’s one-hundred year-old journal.
 She was a thirty year-old woman who had moved to the cabin with her husband.
 Her name was Isla.
 Her husband was a dam operator and was sent out here to replace the previous operator after they went missing.

 &#x200B;

 \*\*\*

 &#x200B;

-July 17th, 1922
+**July 17th, 1922**

 I am not too enthusiastic about moving out here but Edgar went on and on about how great it would be to get away from the city and do something meaningful.
 The dam is only a few years old and the reservoir is filling up faster than expected.
 The reservoir is going to supply water to the nearby farms during the dry season so it is important that this dam is maintained well.
 It is an important job for an important man, my husband.
 Even as reluctant as I was to move, there was no way I could say no to him as excited as he was and I could finally start the garden I have always wanted.

 &#x200B;

-July 22nd, 1922
+**July 22nd, 1922**

 It’s been a few days now and we’re settling in.
 Edgar has been working hard at the dam the last few days so I’ve been tending to our cabin.
 Whenever I have time, I work in the garden.
 The weather is great and with any luck, we will have plenty of vegetables to eat in a few weeks.
 Edgar went into town yesterday and bought me new tools with the stipend his company gave him.
 He even brought back a necklace made by a local jewelsmith in a nearby town.
 It has the most beautiful amethyst surrounded by small obsidian shards and swirling silver rings.

 &#x200B;

-August 1st, 1922
+**August 1st, 1922**

 Oh, I have really messed up.
 I lost it in the garden.
 I have been digging holes everywhere to try and find it but I just can not find it.
 Edgar is going to be disappointed with me when he finds out it is lost.

 &#x200B;

 \*\*\*

 &#x200B;